wbrent/timbreIDLib/INSTALL.md

 Once you have specified the path to timbreIDLib in the Startup dialog, you must quit and restart Pd.

-For method 2, assuming timbreIDLib is installed to the default Externals Install Directory, you can simply use the [declare] object like this:
+For method 2, assuming timbreIDLib is installed to the default Externals Install Directory, you can simply use the [declare] object in your patch like this:

-[declare -lib timbreIDLib]
+> [declare -lib timbreIDLib]

 If timbreIDLib is loaded successfully (using either method), you will see a message in Pd's post window stating the timbreIDLib version number.